 The refinance appraisal requirement can be nerve-wracking, especially if you live in an older home.
-But did you know that there are a few ways you can get a refinance without an appraisal?
-It’s true!
+But did you know that there are a few ways you can refinance your home with no appraisal?

-We’ll take a closer look at what an appraisal is and why lenders require them.
-We’ll also introduce you to a few limited scenarios where you might want to refinance without an appraisal.
+In this article, we’ll take a closer look at what an appraisal is and why mortgage lenders require them.
+We’ll also introduce you to a few limited scenarios where you might want to refinance your home without an appraisal.

-Appraisals are important because they assure the lender that you aren’t borrowing more money than what the home is worth.
+Appraisals are important because they assure the lender that you aren’t borrowing more money than what your home is worth.
 In most situations, your lender will require that you get an appraisal before you refinance your loan.
-This helps protect the lender’s financial interests.
+This step helps protect the lender’s financial interests.

 For example, imagine that you work with a new lender and you refinance a $300,000 loan.
 If your appraiser finds that your home is only worth $200,000, your lender takes on the $100,000 discrepancy.
 If you don’t pay your bills and your home goes into foreclosure, your lender will have a very hard time recouping that $100,000.